Garland v. Cargill: Reactions

 Reporting in news outlets such as Reason and National Review praised the majority opinion for keeping its focus on the definition in question, while other outlets such as Slate and MSNBC criticized the majority opinion as being "tone deaf", especially in light of the 2017 Las Vegas shooting which prompted the now since-vacated ATF final rule.
 Vox Media reported the outcome as being a "party-line vote" between Justices appointed to the Supreme Court during a Democratic Party presidency and those appointed during a Republican Party presidency.
 Cargill welcomed the decision, stating "I stood and fought, and because of this, the bump stock case is going to be the case that saves everything."
 Some survivors of the Las Vegas shooting were taken aback by the outcome in the decision.

-President Joe Biden and Senate Majority Leader Chuck Schumer have urged immediate Congressional action for amending the National Firearms Act to outlaw bump stocks, with Biden stating, "send me a bill and I will sign it immediately."
+President Joe Biden and Senate Majority Leader Chuck Schumer urged immediate Congressional action for amending the National Firearms Act to outlaw bump stocks, with Biden stating, "send me a bill and I will sign it immediately."
 Although it was under his administration that the ATF final rule on bump stocks first came into effect, then-former-President Donald Trump stated through a campaign spokesperson that "the [Supreme] Court has spoken and their decision should be respected".
 After the ruling, a bill (Note: S. 1909 - Banning Unlawful Machinegun Parts (BUMP) Act) with bipartisan support was introduced before the Senate to outlaw semi-automatic firearms equipped with devices (including bump stocks) that increase their rate of fire.
 Its passage by unanimous consent was blocked by Senator Pete Ricketts, who said, "It's not really about bump stocks, this bill is about banning as many firearm accessories as possible.
 It’s an unconstitutional attack on law-abiding gun owners."
 The bill subsequently died upon adjournment of the 118th Congress on January 3, 2025.